Tempo logotype

 CapEx versus OpEx: 7 key differences

-While the line between CapEx and OpEx seems blurry, the two have very different impacts on a company’s budgeting, reporting, and cash flow.
-Here are seven crucial differences.
+It's not always simple to delineate between capital expenditures and operating expenses, but the two have very different impacts on budgeting, reporting, and cash flow.
+Here are seven crucial differences:

 1. Size